-If you are in the process of evaluating your current company website, looking for a web design company to build or redesign your company website, or considering adding new features or functionality to your existing company site, you will at some point have to decide which platform you want to build on.
+If you are in the process of evaluating your current company website, looking for a custom web design company to build or redesign your company website, or considering adding new features or functionality to your existing company site, you will at some point have to decide which platform you want to build on.

 Choosing a Content Management System (CMS) is a lot like deciding between a PC and Mac, PlayStation and Xbox, or Apple and Android.
 In the end, it’s going to come down to which has the features you need at the price point you like.